neams-th-coe/cardinal/doc/content/source/meshgenerators/Hex20Generator.md

   spectral element solution, which will exactly represent the cylinder surface with its [!ac](GLL) points (as long as the HEX20 elements have their mid-side nodes one the cylinder, which is what this mesh generator does for you)
+- *Optionally* move nodes at polygon corners to a cylindrical radius of curvature.
+  This allows NekRS to exactly represent curved corners of meshes that represent regular polygons, such as for curving the corners of a mesh representing a six-sided duct.

 !alert! note title="Have a HEX8 mesh instead of a HEX27 mesh?